API Key

 Keeping your API key safe and secure

 The API key value displayed on the pop-up will only be shown once.
-For security consideration, admins will not be able to retrieve or see the after the initial pop-up is closed.
+For security consideration, admins will not be able to retrieve or see it after the initial pop-up is closed.

-Because an API key provide full access to the organization's resource in SmartRecruiters, we strongly recommend the generator of the credential to keep these Client Credentials safe and secure to prevent the API key from falling into the wrong hands.
+Because an API key provide full access to the organization's resource in SmartRecruiters, we strongly recommend the generator of the credential to keep these credentials safe and secure to prevent the API key from falling into the wrong hands.

 To make an API request to SmartAPIs, include the API key in the header of the request as X-SmartToken 'your-api-key-value' like the following example request: